-Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching Netflix, when all of a sudden – that distant awful sound; drip... drip... drip.
-They glance over to see the household pet licking at a puddle that's gradually forming on the dining room floor.
+Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when all of a sudden – that distant awful sound; drip... drip... drip.
+They glance over to see the household pet licking at a puddle that's gradually forming on the kitchen floor.
 Suddenly: Concern, stress, and that sinking feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
 Nope – the air conditioning equipment may be frozen.
-This can happen anywhere, from Champaign to Timbuktu, regardless of summer heat.
+This can happen anywhere, from Champaign to Thailand, regardless of summer heat.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Champaign area home.
-There are two primary reasons the evaporator coil may freeze:
+The two main reasons why the evaporator coil may freeze:

 - Restricted air flow

-Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and consequently 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C just turned into an old-school icebox.
+Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and consequently 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Yep, the A/C has morphed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or drapery.
+Open all the registers completely and confirm that they are not blocked by furniture or drapery.

 - Call Chief/Bauer Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.